 Sameer joined Watsi on March 11th, 2015.
-Six years ago, Sameer joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Sameer's most recent donation traveled 8,300 miles to support Sa, a woman from Burma, to fund foot surgery so she can keep her independence.
+Seven years ago, Sameer joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Sameer's most recent donation traveled 1,900 miles to support Dieunese, a mother of two from Haiti, to fund overseas transportation and preparations for her life-saving heart surgery.